1 July price change

-However, if you're already being overcharged, waiting for the price change to take effect only benefits your retailer, allowing them to continue overcharging you for even longer.
+If you're already being overcharged, waiting until all the price changes come into effect benefits no one but your retailer, allowing them to continue overcharging you for longer.

 If you're on a competitive plan, then it makes more sense to sit tight and see what the new market conditions will bring.